PageRank Optimization by Edge Selection: Acknowledgments

 \section{Acknowledgments}

-The authors are very grateful for the friendly and valuable discussions to Paul Van Dooren, Yurii Nesterov, Cristobald de Kerchove, Vincent Traag and Tzvetan Ivanov which helped to improve the paper to a great extent.
+The authors are grateful for the valuable discussions to Paul Van Dooren, Yurii Nesterov, Cristobald de Kerchove, Vincent Traag and Tzvetan Ivanov.
+B.\ Cs\'aji is an ARC DECRA fellow and R.\ Jungers is an F.R.S.-FNRS fellow.